Wisconsin Democrats renew call for votes on gun safety bills

 There is a new call to pass the bills the day after an 18-year-old gunman killed at least 19 children and their two teachers at Robb Elementary School in Uvalde, Texas.

-Republican Senate Majority Leader Devin LeMahieu and Assemly Speaker Robin Vos did not immediately return messages.
+Republican Senate Majority Leader Devin LeMahieu and Assembly Speaker Robin Vos did not immediately return messages.

 Democratic Attorney General Josh Kaul said Republicans “need to be more concerned about parents than they are about the NRA.
 They need to be more worried about keeping kids safe than they are about keeping their political futures safe.”